handlebargh/yatto/CONTRIBUTING.md

 4. Make your changes.

-5. Lint before committing - all code must pass golangci-lint:
+5. Lint and format before committing - all code must pass golangci-lint:

     ```bash
-    golangci-lint run ./...
+    make lint
+    make fmt
     ```

     If it fails, fix all reported issues before committing.

+6. Run the test suite before committing:

+    ```bash
+    make test
+    ```

-6. Commit your changes.
+7. Commit your changes.

-7. Push your branch and open a Pull Request.
+8. Push your branch and open a Pull Request.